 In the novel, the model number of a radio, 831-CC, is a code.
 Lists of apparently ordinary words, on the other hand, are instead an inconspicuous cipher.

 Wilton steps forward and volunteers for military service during the Vietnam non-war.
 He takes his role seriously, no matter how nonsensical and hazardous the situation.
-Things reach a military climax, of sorts, after the first (former) soldier Wilton meets, Mister Turnbull, the English teacher, reaches out to General Westmoreland on Wilton’s behalf.
+Things reach a military climax, of sorts, after the first ex-soldier whom Wilton meets, Mister Turnbull the English teacher, reaches out to General Westmoreland on Wilton’s behalf.

 The Fabric of the Story